-Drinking alcohol increases your risk of getting mouth and throat cancer, according to the.
+Drinking alcohol increases your risk of getting mouth and oral cancer, according to the.
 This is because alcohol irritates the mouth and throat.
 The body also converts alcohol into a chemical called acetaldehyde that damages the DNA inside cells.
 Once the DNA is damaged, the cells may try to repair themselves.
 But instead, they may multiply beyond control and become cancerous.

 The more alcohol you drink, the higher your risk of oral cancer.
 That’s why it’s important that you share your medical history with our dentist.
 Dr. Nazarian will be able to identify any risk factors for oral and throat cancer and take appropriate measures to help protect your health.

-Request an Appointment With Dr. Nazarian
+Schedule an Appointment with Dr. Nazarian

 Dr. Ara Nazarian understands that your oral health is connected to your overall health and wellbeing.
 As a result, he offers oral cancer screenings and would be more than happy to answer any questions you may have.
 To request an appointment with our dentist in Troy, MI, call the Premier Dental Center at (248) 457-0500.
 You may also fill out our online contact form and someone from our team will reach out to you soon.